|

 Lomas repeats his claim that the carvings in Rosslyn Chapel are evidence of the earliest evidence of speculative freemasonry and claims proof with the use of statistics.
 As a statistician by training and occupation, he should be ashamed.
 The use of statistics for analyzing non-quantifiable phenomenon is highly controversial and not conclusive. [p.
 87.]

 Lomas stresses the importance of the five-pointed star in masonic symbolism and notes its prevalance in Scoon Palace, built in 1802 and the Mansfield Mausoleum, built in 1807.
 He fails to note its complete absence from masonic ritual and its minimal usage elsewhere.
 Although it occasionally appears as the bright glimmering light, this is an unsupported usage.
 The five-pointed star or pentagram appears on some regalia and seals but other usages are rare.
-Lomas says that Moray always ended his signature with a five-pointed star after 1641, insinuating that it’s usage was linked to his initiation although there is extant correspondence predating his initiation that also displays the pentagram and the pentagram is part of his family crest. [p.
+Lomas says that Moray always ended his signature with a five-pointed star after 1641, insinuating that its usage was linked to his initiation although there is extant correspondence predating his initiation that also displays the pentagram and the pentagram is part of his family crest. [p.
 221.]

 The use of building and tradesmen metaphors was common enough to show it was not exclusively masonic yet Lomas claims that Charles II was a freemason because Robert Moray refers to him, in a single letter, as a "Master Builder."